MarkPearlCoZa/Blog_General/_posts/2016-10-16-Strong-Mobbing.md

 #### Embrace your humanity

-Although you are brilliant intelligent person, you are going to make mistakes and make bad decisions.
-Embrace being human, making mistakes is part of our humanity.
+Although you are brilliant intelligent person you are going to make mistakes and bad decisions.
+That's part of being human.
+Other members of the mob are also going to make mistakes and bad decisions - that doesn't mean they are any less brilliant or intelligent than you.
+Allow them to be human.

 When you realize you have made a mistake openly admit it to the mob, but don't let mistakes hold you back from being an active contributor.

 -------------------------------------------------------------------------------------------------------------------

 ### Final thoughts

-Strong mobbing for me is normal mobbing - I'm sure there are other ways to do mob programming effectively, this seems to be the most effective way for the teams I have worked with.
-Whenever a mob starts there is always a bit of "storming" - that's people just being people.
+Strong mobbing for me is a great way for a mob to get going quickly.
+Whenever a mob starts or someone joins the mob there is always a bit of "storming" - that's people just being people.
+There are other ways to do mob programming effectively, this is just one approach that seems to be really effective for new mobs.

 Treating those around you with kindness, consideration and respect is key for a mob to move from "storming" to "performing".

 #### References